 In my research, I made sure that value and benefits were at the top of my list.
 Some family plans are cheaper, while others carry greater benefits at a more expensive fee.
-Knowing this, what is the best provider when it comes to the best family cell phone plan?
+Knowing this, what is the best provider when it comes to the best family cell phone plans?
 Well, I'm here to help you decide what services will provide you with the greatest value.

-Best Family Phone Plans - Defining a Mobile Family Plan
+Defining a Mobile Family Plan

 According to the Pew Research Center, in 2015, 64 percent of American adults owned a smartphone, an increase of six percent since early 2014.
 And just how many of those smartphone owners belong to a family plan?
 68 percent.